ahrampy/CampList/README.md

 The users of CampList can expect to:
 * Explore a collection of campsites, areas of interest, and reviews
 * Directions and the locations of listed campsites through Google Maps API
-* The ability for users to create and review their own campsites
+* Create and review new campsites, and add photos to any existing listing

 ## Technologies
-CampList is a web application built with MERN stack (MongoDB, Express.js, React and Node.js).
+CampList is a web application built with MERN stack (MongoDB, Express, React and Node).

 Technologies:

-Backend: Express.js and MongoDB
+Backend: Express.js and MongoDB for simplified, non-relational storage for speed and cross-device accessability through developement

-Frontend: React and Node.js
+Frontend: Node.js, React and Redux for single-page site flow

-Google Map API
+Google Maps API

-Amazon Web Service
+Amazon Web Service*

 ## Features

-## Primary Components

 ## Future Plans

+*Integrate AWS to allow ease of use while maintaining minimized storage needs